Recently Published Research

 Read about the latest studies conducted by GSAPP faculty and staff

 Teachers across the U.S. reported that prevention strategies, such as school climate improvement, social–emotional learning, and classroom management, are the most effective in reducing violence against educators.
-In contrast, exclusionary discipline and crisis interventions were linked to higher levels of violence, underscoring the value of prevention-focused approaches in schools (Dr. Linda Reddy).
+In contrast, exclusionary discipline and crisis interventions were linked to higher levels of violence, underscoring the value of prevention-focused approaches in schools (Dr. Linda Reddy)

-The healthcare workforce encounters high rates of stress and burnout, suggesting the urgent need for strategies to promote self-care to address these issues.
-(Dr. Peggy Swarbrick)
+The healthcare workforce encounters high rates of stress and burnout, suggesting the urgent need for strategies to promote self-care to address these issues (Dr. Peggy Swarbrick)